BGP AS Path Policy Checker

 Which route formats can I paste?

-The row did not contain a usable ASN after comments, next-hop addresses, route-table numbers, and origin codes were ignored.
-Paste a plain row such as 203.0.113.0/24, 6939 3356 15169, rs1 and run the check again.
+No ASN was found after common route-table noise was ignored.
+Use a plain row such as 203.0.113.0/24, 6939 3356 15169, rs-a and check Route Verdicts again.

-Does the checker connect to routers?
+Does this checker connect to routers?

 Glossary: